-Explore course options for Spring Quarter 2017.
-See North's class schedule listings
+Explore course options.
+See North's class schedule and select BIOL.

 Suggestions for Choosing the Right Biology Course at North